Web Design and Web Development Career Information

 - Designing logos for new companies or websites (or those that are being re-branded)

 - Refining the design of web pages by selecting appropriate layout properties, typefaces, type sizes, colors, images, and interactive elements

 - Optimizing images to make them as small in file size as possible while also maintaining their visual quality

 - Packaging necessary design mockups and graphic files for use by web developers

-There are a number of factors that can determine your earning potential as a web designer.
+A number of factors can determine your earning potential as a web designer.
 Salary level often depends on things such as the geographic location of your workplace, years of experience, company size, how well you perform, and the industry you work in.

 - An artistic bent and understanding of design fundamentals